 Step 1: Confirm these first

 • Verify that no firewalls or antivirus programs are active on the server, local computer, or computer hosting the data.
-(For example Windows Defender, McAfee, Norton, and other “On Access” scanners.)
+(For example, Windows Defender, McAfee, Norton, and other “on-access” scanners.)

 • Check to see if Sage 50 is installed on every workstation with the same version.